uwidev/life-disciplines-projects/100 Projects/Setup/11 🔀 Divergence to Disciplines.md

 #### Using that definition, what activities can you semi-confidently say will make you reach that minimally financially stability?
 `Answer`

 #### In the far future, you probably have greater ideas (e.g. Family, Housing, Cars, etc.).
-What activities do you think will actually help you reach them within a reasonable timeframe?
+What activities do you think will actually help you reach them within a reasonable time frame?
 `Answer`

 ### World
-#### What do you know the world needs?
+#### What do you know that the world needs?
 `Answer`

-#### What do you think is the world is missing, but has not yet realized?
+#### What do you think the world is missing, but has not yet realized?
 `Answer`

 #### Using your answers above, what activities do you believe fulfill the needs of the world?
 How so?